 Damage might occur to the sciatic nerve directly during any of these procedures and may be a collateral consequence of these surgeries and many others.
 Remember, sciatica can also be caused by anatomical events that might result from these and other surgeries, including infection, disease, muscular imbalances, ischemia (structural, circulatory or mindbody variants all included) or other factors.

 We have seen many surgeries causing the piriformis muscle to spasm, enacting sciatica.
 We have seen many surgeries creating circulatory problems that result in sciatica.
 We have also seen many cases where the sciatica nerve was directly injured due to surgical intervention, which qualifies as medical negligence in virtually every instance.
 We have seen a wide range of internal organ procedures create damage that led to the development of diabetes and subsequent arrival of symptoms linked to diabetic neuropathy.

 Openly invasive surgery is not the only medical technique that can directly cause sciatica.
 There are also many other procedures that are found to be responsible for enacting sciatica through the same mechanisms as detailed above.
+Sciatica caused by surgery or other medical procedure is considered iatrogenic in nature.
 Some of the most commonly cited of these medical interventions gone awry include: